0. Match a sample towards a reference curve

 As the sample is already properly crossdated within the collection, it opened "at the right place" in relation to the reference curve.
 If that had not been the case, then you could have clicked the button "Make corr. analysis" a little bit to the left of the cursor symbol above.
 After such a correlation analysis, the curve will be repositioned to the best match of the analysis.

-The black numbers along the bottom of the diagram corresponds to the number of stems used to calculate the mean ring widths for the reference.
+The black numbers along the bottom of the diagram correspond to the number of stems used to calculate the mean ring widths for the reference.
 When the sample itself is created out of many stems, there will be another group of red numbers along the top of the diagram.
 That is of interest when you compare two mean value series and wonder how many stems there are for each ring width value for each of the series.

 The red numbers 0.60, 0.55 etc show the correlation coefficient for this match for 20 years long blocks (segments).
 The length of these blocks is set with the "Blocklength" setting at the lower left corner in the picture above.
 The distance between these blocks is set with the "Blockdistance" setting.